The best vegan and cruelty free perfumes to help you smell good guilt-free

 Hence, the latest Arizona Bloom Eau de Parfum dries down to a synthetic ‘salted musk’ ingredient, which Michelle describes as: “a warming dry note that gives a ‘second skin’ feeling and a surprise element to the scent.”

 Not only is this under-the-radar brand a scented secret of the fashion set, PETA has also confirmed that Le Labo is 100% cruelty-free.

-The cult brand doesn't test its finished products or ingredients on animals, and neither does its suppliers or any third parties.
+The cult brand, which is known for making some of the best long-lasting perfumes—like Santal 33 and Another 13—doesn't test its finished products or ingredients on animals, and neither does its suppliers or any third parties.
 Le Labo also doesn't sell its products where animal testing is required by law.

 To make the point crystal clear, a statement on Le Labo’s website says: “We believe it is more humane to test cosmetics on New Yorkers than on animals.”

 Environmentally-friendly, gender neutral and cruelty free, this British fragrance brand ticks every box for the socially conscious consumer.
 Additionally, all formulas are free from parabens and involve a small, transparent supply chain.

 The only thing to love more is the scents themselves—Atlas, for example, conjures up Morocco with its blend of tobacco, velvety rum, sweet vanilla, black pepper and a splash of cognac.
 Smoky, boozy and spicy—exactly how we love our fragrances.

 Adding to its credentials as a sustainable, eco-conscious brand, Clean Reserve has also always been vegan—and that includes its musky scent offering Skin.

 5. Valeur Absolue

 Valeur Absolue’s crystal-infused bottles put the ‘luxe’ into ‘responsible luxury’, which it namechecks as the cornerstone of the brand.